blackadder-git/byui/cse212/2-linked.md

 # Linked Lists
 ## Introduction
-Unlike other data structures which store their information in contiguous memory, a linked list is able to store the information it has anywhere.
-Data is then linked together as a series of nodes.
-The first node in the list is referred to as the "**head**" of the list while the last node in the list is referred to as the "**tail**".
+Unlike other data structures which store their information in contiguous memory, a linked list stores its information as a series of nodes that can reside anywhere.
+Each node is linked together to for a series or a chain.
+The first node in the list is referred to as the "**head**" while the last node in the list is referred to as the "**tail**".

 ![image](images/linked.png)